-A landscaping virtual assistant runs your office: inbound call intake, crew dispatch and route scheduling, estimate follow-up, recurring maintenance contract renewals, seasonal service scheduling, invoicing and AR, reviews.
+Estimate follow-up is the highest-leverage seat for most landscaping shops: a dedicated VA chases every open install, hardscape, and irrigation quote so jobs do not go cold, then renews the recurring maintenance book that carries the business through winter.
+The same person runs inbound call intake, crew dispatch and route scheduling, seasonal service scheduling, invoicing and AR, and reviews.
 Pre-vetted South African VAs run $1,200 to $2,200 per month full-time, are fluent in Jobber, Yardbook, LMN, Service Autopilot, Housecall Pro, and QuickBooks, and overlap US Eastern Time on a normal 8 to 9 hour day.
-Estimate follow-up and contract renewals routinely pay the VA back inside the first month, and the role flexes from busy-season surge support to off-season revenue work.

 Why landscaping companies specifically should look at offshore VAs